What Are Service Knowledge Management Systems (SKMS) in ITIL?

 The Knowledge Management practice is at the core of ITIL 4 processes; and the Service Knowledge Management System (SKMS) is a fundamental tenet of it.
 SKMS is an essential system for all service-oriented organizations.
 Implemented correctly, it centralizes service information and shares important knowledge, as well as reducing incidents, outstanding problems, performance issues, and downtime.

 People often think an SKMS is too complicated, big, or expensive to implement, leading to lost opportunities for service improvement.
 To battle with that, in this article, we’ll take a look at its relevance, possible associated challenges in order to overcome them, and some real-life applications.
-Finally we will see why having solid software that supports Knowledge Management such as InvGate Service Desk is crucial for this process.
+Finally we will see why having solid software that supports Knowledge Management such as InvGate Service Management is crucial for this process.

 Ready to get your knowledge on?
 Let's go!